• Skip to primary navigation

 • Make some wraps with guacamole/ cream cheese/ salsa + chickpea meatballs + grated cheese.
 So good!

-• Stuff into pitas smeared with hummus.
+• Stuff into pitas smeared with low-calorie hummus.
 Add julienned or grated veggies like fresh carrots, kohlrabi, cucumbers, cooked beets, onion slices, and so on.
 Add some crumbled feta.

 close up round golden brown vegetarian meatballs, one cut in the middle.

-More vegetarian meatballs and patties:
+More vegetarian meatballs and patties

-• Baked Cauliflower Potato Patties
+Baked Cauliflower Potato Patties

-• Baked Broccoli and Cauliflower Balls
+Baked Broccoli and Cauliflower Balls with Cheese

-• Oatmeal Patties
+Oatmeal Patties

-• Potato Patties (or Pancakes)
+Potato Patties (or Pancakes)

 tangled spaghetti with red pepper sauce and chickpea balls on a plate.